JJ-Vice/JJ-Vice.github.io/index.md

 ---

 ## Registration, Submission and Contact Information
-Please download and send the completed [registration form](https://docs.google.com/document/d/1W3ZpanvCPfkeZG_RpOKerkfDMJL508AI/edit?usp=sharing&ouid=105206006994843047704&rtpof=true&sd=true) to [jordan.vice@uwa.edu.au](mailto:jordan.vice@uwa.edu.au) by the registration date.
+Please download and send the completed [registration form](https://docs.google.com/document/d/1W3ZpanvCPfkeZG_RpOKerkfDMJL508AI/edit?usp=sharing&ouid=105206006994843047704&rtpof=true&sd=true) to [jordan.vice@uwa.edu.au](mailto:jordan.vice@uwa.edu.au) by the registration date (May 14, 2025).

 All submissions, questions, clarifications or issues must be directed to:
 📧 [jordan.vice@uwa.edu.au](mailto:jordan.vice@uwa.edu.au)*

-The submission

-> * if you have trouble accessing any of the resources for the challenge, pleasePaper submissions are single-blind reviewed by at least three reviewers.
+> *if you have trouble accessing any of the resources for the challenge, please contact an organizer ASAP.
 ---

 ## Dataset Information
 - 🖼️ **Number of Samples**: 32,648 .png images
 - 📦 **Compressed .zip dataset size**: 18.7GB